 Cameron and Natasha blog at The World Pursuit

 Every time I’ve been here there has been a long wait to get in but it is so worth it.
 The classic Korean BBQ is upstairs.
 The first floor is reserved for non-BBQ, traditional Korean fare.
 They start you off with those delightful multiple little plates that grace classic Korean meals and it’s all mouth-watering delight after that.
-It is one of the most authentic ethnic restaurants in New York City that I know of.
+If this is not one of the best ethnic restaurants in NYC, it’s close to it.

 The line for Naya at 54 West 56th street, at least at lunchtime, is almost all the way down to the end of the street.
 At first, I wasn’t really sure what the line was for.
 There was such a crowd of people outside the door, it couldn’t be for people waiting to get in…could it?
 After figuring out it WAS actually for the restaurant I got in the queue which, thankfully moved very quickly.

 One of the reasons that I fell in love with Malaysia was the food and I was convinced that I’d be unable to find the same authentic food once I returned from my Southeast Asia trip.
 I was delighted to find this slightly out of the way restaurant in Elmhurst, Queens.
 I loved the Singapore Laksa, which felt like I was back in Singapore.